 Yes, there are some grounds by which a landlord may lawfully reject a service animal.
 For example, if the service animal poses an unreasonable risk of physical harm to others or has a high likelihood of property damage, the landlord may reject the animal.
 The key thing to remember is that the risk must be reasonable and apparent.
 You may not deny an animal based on certain breeds alone.

-In addition, you may still place other requirements on renting a property, even if the person has a service animal.
-For example, you may still screen the applicant for their credit history.
-Other lawful restrictions on who you rent to can still apply based on your discretion.
-Remember not to use another reason as an excuse for rejecting a service animal; your actions may be subject to scrutiny, and you may be opening yourself to legal action.
+In addition, you may still place other, lawful requirements on renting a property that would apply to any tenant, with or without a service animal.
+However, remember not to use another reason as an excuse for rejecting a service animal; your actions may be subject to scrutiny, and you may be opening yourself to legal action.

 Landlords and Service Animals

-As a landlord, remember that tenants have rights when it comes to service animals.
-However, you have rights, too.
+As a landlord, remember that tenants have rights and obligations when it comes to service animals and ESAs/assistance animals.
+However, you have rights and obligations, too.
 An experienced attorney can help you understand your rights and defend yourself if you have questions with landlord service animal requirements.